 - 1. Authenticator advertises the FIDO U2F service. - 2.
 Client scans for Authenticator advertising the FIDO U2F service. - 3.
-Client performs characteristic discovery on the Authenticator. - 4.
-If not already paired, the Client and Authenticatorshall perform BLE pairing and create a LTK.
+Client performs characteristic discovery on the Authenticator.

+- 4. If not already paired, the Client and Authenticatorshall perform Bluetooth low energy technology pairing and create a LTK.
 Authenticator shall only allow connections from previously bonded Clients without user intervention. - 5.
 Client reads the ulfControlPointLength characteristic. - 6.
-Client registers for notifications on the ulfstatus characteristic. - 7.
+Client registers for notifications on the u2fStatus characteristic if not already registered. - 7.
 Client writes a request (e.g., an enroll request) into the u2fControlPoint characteristic. - 8.
 Authenticator evaluates the request and responds by sending notifications over u2fStatus characteristic. - 9.
 The protocol completes when either: - The Client unregisters for notifications on the ulfstatus characteristic, or: - The connection times out and is closed by the Authenticator.